snare/scruffy/README.md

 *Scruffy.
 The Janitor.*

 Scruffy is a simple framework for managing the environment in which a Python-based tool runs.
-It handles the loading of configuration files, creation of temporary pid/state/socket files, etc.
+It handles the loading of configuration files, creation of temporary pid/state/socket files, and the loading and management of plugins.

 Scruffy is used by [Voltron](https://github.com/snarez/voltron) and [Calculon](https://github.com/snarez/calculon).
 Richo suggested pulling it out into its own package, and it seemed like a good idea to write more documentation and tests than actual code.